dev-hvstle/booking-system/README.md

 ### 2. Firebase Setup (Backend Only - No Hosting)

-**Important**: We're only using Firebase for Authentication and Database.
+**Important**: We're using Firebase for Authentication, Database, and Storage.
 Hosting is handled by Vercel.

 1. Go to [Firebase Console](https://console.firebase.google.com/)
 2. Create a new project (name it whatever you like, e.g., "booknow-backend")
 3. **SKIP** Firebase Hosting setup - we don't need it
 4. Enable Authentication (Email/Password method)
 5. Create a Firestore Database
+6. Enable Firebase Storage (for profile/cover images)
+   - Go to Storage in the Firebase Console
+   - Click "Get Started"
+   - Choose "Start in production mode" or "Start in test mode" (you'll set rules later)
-6. Copy your Firebase configuration
+7. Copy your Firebase configuration

 See detailed step-by-step instructions in the [Firebase Setup Guide](#detailed-firebase-setup-guide) section below.